About this guide

 Name changes in our systems project

-An action in the Pride in our future: LGBTIQ strategy 2022 to 2032 is to:
+An action in the Pride in our future: LGBTIQA+ strategy 2022 to 2032 is to:

-Drive a centralised approach to support LGBTIQ+ Victorian Public Service employees through the Victorian Public Sector Commission.
+Drive a centralised approach to support LGBTIQA+ Victorian Public Service employees through the Victorian Public Sector Commission.

 As part of this action, we have commenced a project so trans, gender-diverse, non-binary and other affected employees can: